 Data mining is commonly referred to as knowledge discovery within databases.
-It’s about sifting through large sets of data to uncover patterns, trends, and other truths that may not have been previously visible.
-The results of data mining can then be analyzed and tested by businesses.
-In short, data mining is about finding the needle in a haystack.
+It’s about sifting through massive datasets to uncover patterns, trends, and other truths about data that aren’t initially visible.
+The results of data mining are then analyzed, tested, and applied.
+In short, data mining is about finding a needle in a haystack.

-Because big data is a seemingly random pool of facts and details, a variety of data mining techniques are often required to uncover insights that lie within big datasets.
-Our example from earlier explains how data mining can segment customers, but data mining can also determine customer loyalty, identify risks, build predictive models, and much more.
+A variety of data mining techniques are often required to uncover insights that lie within big datasets.
+Our example from earlier explains how data mining can segment customers, but mining can also help determine customer loyalty, identify risks, build predictive models, and much more.
 Below, we dive more into each technique.

-One data mining technique is called clustering analysis, which essentially groups large amounts of data together based on their similarities.
+One data mining technique is called clustering analysis, which essentially groups large quantities of data together based on their similarities.
 This mockup below shows what a clustering analysis may look like.

 Data that is sporadically laid out on a chart can actually be grouped in strategic ways through clustering analysis.
 This analysis can also act as a preprocessing step – which basically means data is formatted in a way so other techniques can be easily applied.

-Also known as outlier detection, this data mining technique does perhaps the opposite of clustering.
-Instead of searching for large groups of data that could be grouped together, anomaly detection looks for data points that are rare and outside an established group or average.
+Also known as anomaly detection, this data mining technique does perhaps the opposite of clustering.
+Instead of searching for large groups of data that could be clustered together, outlier detection looks for data points that are rare and outside an established group or average.

 Because data is pretty random, anomalies don’t necessarily point toward a trend.
 Instead, data that goes against the grain could indicate something abnormal is going on and requires further analysis.

 What is it used for?
-Anomaly detection is most commonly used in fraud detection.
-For example, anomaly detection can identify suspicious credit card activity and trigger a response.
-There is usually some level of machine learning involved in this case.
+Outlier detection is most commonly used in detecting fraudulent behavior.
+For example, outlier detection can identify suspicious credit card activity and trigger a response (such as an account freeze).

-In an age where cyberattacks are more robust and common than ever, anomaly detection helps identify breaches on websites so they can be quickly resolved.
+In an age where cyber-attacks are more robust and common than ever, outlier detection helps identify breaches on websites so they can be quickly resolved.
 This is called intrusion detection.

 Looking for groups and outliers are a few ways to mine for knowledge, but another technique called association rule mining looks at how one variable relates to another.